digitalpulsebe/craft-formie-friendly-captcha/README.md

 2. Then tell Composer to load the plugin:

        composer require digitalpulsebe/craft-formie-friendly-captcha

+   when using Craft 3.x use plugin version 1:

+       composer require digitalpulsebe/craft-formie-friendly-captcha:^1.0.0

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Friendly Captcha.
 Or run: